When is minute’s silence on Remembrance Day and what do the red poppies symbolise?

 How can I watch The National Service of Remembrance?

-The National Service of Remembrance, which sees a parade of veterans march through London and the Queen paying tribute alongside members of the Cabinet, opposition party leaders, former prime ministers, the Mayor of London and other ministers, is usually open to the public and televised.
+The National Service of Remembrance, which sees a parade of veterans march through London and the royal family paying tribute alongside members of the Cabinet, opposition party leaders, former prime ministers, the Mayor of London and other ministers, is usually open to the public and televised.

 But last year, the service was closed to the public due to the coronavirus pandemic, and people were asked to mark the day at home instead of gathering at the Cenotaph.